Frictional Games: Technology

 The HPL Engine is Frictional's in-house game engine.
 It is named after writer H. P. Lovecraft.
 The first iteration of the engine, HPL Engine 1, was used for the Penumbra series.
 This iteration was made open-source software on 12 May 2010, with most of the code licensed under GNU GPL-3.0-or-later.
 HPL Engine 2 was used for Amnesia: The Dark Descent and Amnesia: A Machine for Pigs, as well as prototype versions of Gone Home.
 It was also released under the GNU GPL-3.0-or-later licence, on 23 September 2020.
+HPL Engine 3 was used for Soma and later evolved into HPL Engine 3.5, which was used in Amnesia: Rebirth and Amnesia: The Bunker.
+A subsequent major version, HPL Engine 4, is planned for use in Ontos.